Part of Salzburg Global's Education Pillar

 Our Publications

-It also relates to our previous program, Global Lessons on Greening School Grounds and Outdoor Learning.
+The Nature-Based Education program relates to our previous program, Global Lessons on Greening School Grounds and Outdoor Learning.

-This program as a whole has led to two outputs:
+This program has led to two outputs:

 • The Salzburg Statement on Greening School Grounds and Outdoor Learning